YJiangcm/YJiangcm.github.io/_pages/about.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-Currently, I am a 3rd year Ph.D. candidate at the Hong Kong University of Science and Technology.
+Currently, I am a final-year Ph.D. candidate at the Hong Kong University of Science and Technology.
 Supervised by [Prof. Wei Wang](http://home.cse.ust.hk/~weiwcs/), I am working on Natural Language Processing (NLP) as well as its applications.

 Previously, I received a M.S. degree in Big Data and Technology (advised by [Prof. Fangzhen Lin](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fangzhen-lin-flin)) from the Hong Kong University of Science and Technology in 2021.
 I obtained a B.S. degree in Mathematics and Applied Mathematics from Shanghai University (advised by [Prof. Qingwen Wang](https://math.shu.edu.cn/Portals/721/teacher/Qing-WenWang/Qing-WenWang.htm)) in 2020.